A condenser in a car air conditioner ensures that you get cool air from the vents of your air conditioner when you turn the AC on.

 You sense a burning smell when the AC is on

-When a burning smell can be sensed during the operation of the air conditioning unit, the condenser fan has failed and caused the condenser to heat up beyond its limit, since the fan is not working and the excess heat is not being dispensed from the condenser.
+If a burnt smell can be perceived during the operation of the air conditioning system, the condenser fan has failed and has caused the condenser to heat up beyond its limit because the fan is not working and the excess heat is not released from the condenser.

 The car overheats when the AC is on